Using Behavioural Science: The Fundamental Attribution Error

 Most contestants, quite predictably, struggled to answer these super tough questions.
 All participants then had to rate each other’s general knowledge.
 Contestants rated their questioners’ knowledge as significantly higher than how high the questioners’ rated the contestants’ knowledge.

 What had occurred was that both parties mistakenly attributed the other person’s performance to their personality rather than the context of the situation.
 It is easy to make this kind of 'error' - over predicting the influence of personality and under predicting the influence of context.
-Road rage is a prime example - it's all too easy to assume negative personality-based judgments on the driver over probable contexts that could be causing the poor driving...
+Road rage is a prime example - it's all too easy to assume negative personality-based judgements on the driver over probable contexts that could be causing the poor driving...

 What does this mean in the context of retail and hospitality?